reconstruct-on-the-fly/reconstruct3d/README.md

 1. Install [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/)
 2. Clone this repository
 3. Go to the repository folder, and create a new virtal machine with:
+4. On the VM you need to install the Electron library to use the interface module

 ```shell
 $ vagrant up